Defence Transition Mentor

 Aimed at building self-esteem and fostering positive relationships with ADF students and their peers, the Teens IN Action Program offers an annual, unique off campus experience for the ADF students.

 2017- Some of our ADF students completed a Photo Scavenger Hunt through the Albury CBD, followed by Lunch and an afternoon of Ten Pin Bowling.

 2016- Some of our ADF students completed an AMAZING RACE through the CBD of Wodonga, followed by lunch and an afternoon of rock climbing.

 FUN for ADF students

 Wheelchair Basketball, recently our ADF students played Wheelchair basketball where they had lots of fun learning the skills required to play a very challenging sport.
 They developed an empathy for people with disabilities, and had lots of fun playing the game.

-Then it became apparent that we could play a game of Wheelchair basketball, competing with Defence students from another school in our town.
-So it was organised and we played a friendly competitive game, followed by lunch and socialising with other Defence students.
+Then it became apparent that we could play a game of Wheelchair basketball, competing with Defence students from another Senior school in our town.
+So, it was organised and we played a friendly competitive game, followed by lunch and socialising with Defence students from another school.

 Defence Transition Award